 It can be eaten plain or can be served with any kind of chutney or a pickle...

-Beetroot is a vegetable which is eaten rarely but it has got lots of health benefits…It is said to improve our hemoglobin levels too…
+Beetroot is a vegetable which is eaten rarely but it has got lots of health benefits...It is said to improve our haemoglobin levels too.
+Also check out another interesting recipe made with this good looking vegetable is beetroot juice.

 There are many ways this wonderful veggie can be used like it can be used as a curry, fry, soup, juice or it can be used as a stuffing for roti or paratha...